 If the app you use today no longer meets your needs, the interoperable inbox enables you to seamlessly pick up all of your conversations in another app.

 You might wonder: I have a hard enough time keeping track of conversations over Messenger, WhatsApp, and Telegram.
 Aren’t there already too many platforms for keeping in touch with people?

-For example, you might prefer using Messenger, but need to use WhatsApp to message your dad and Telegram to message your best friend because they don’t use Messenger.
-On top of this, even if you all agreed to align on using the same app, the two people who agreed to change apps would lose access to all of their existing messages and contacts.
+For example, you might prefer using Messenger but need to use WhatsApp to message your dad and Telegram to message your best friend because they don’t use Messenger.
+On top of this, even if you all agreed to align on using the same app, the two people who agreed to change apps would lose access to their existing messages and contacts.

 With XMTP, you own and control your messages and are always free to use the app that best suits your needs.

 Developers build messaging into their apps using the XMTP open protocol and standards.
 This makes the messaging features in these apps interoperable, or able to exchange information.
 This is what enables all apps built with XMTP to automatically provide interoperable inboxes for users.

 To use XMTP, you create an XMTP identity that you can use to send and receive messages with any app built with XMTP.
 Because you create the identity using an Ethereum account’s public and private keys that only you have access to, you own and control your XMTP identity.